7 Things You Can Do If Your Credit Card Application Is Denied

 Apply for a Retail Store Card

-Retail credit cards are often easier to be approved for than major credit cards, even if you have a low credit score.
+Retail credit cards are often easier to get than major credit cards, even if you have a low credit score.
 If you apply and are approved for a store credit card, you’ll likely start out with a low credit limit.
 Fortunately, you can increase your credit limit over time based on your purchases and payment history.

 Interest rates on store credit cards are typically higher, so be careful about carrying a balance.
 Keep your purchases to a minimum and pay in full to avoid paying expensive finance charges on your balance.